Tinkerforge/doc/en/source/Hardware/Bricks/Silent_Stepper_Brick.rst

 ^^^^^^^^^^

 Stallguard can be used to measure motor load and for stall detection.
-In coolstep mode the measurement is used internally to adjust the motor current to the load.
+In Coolstep mode the measurement is used internally to adjust the motor current to the load.